kide-vm/kide/lib/slot_language/README.md

 ## Syntax (projection)

-Since we are not defining methods, there is no seperate scope.
+Since we are not defining methods, there is no separate scope.
 We create objects that will transform to SlotMachine Instructions _in_ the scope of the current method.
 In other words they will have access to the compiler and the callable, when transforming to SlotMachine (similar to Sol in that way).
-This means at compile time we have can use the frame type and constants, while we can always assume the Message (and not much else) at runtime.
+This means at compile time we can use the frame type and constants, while we can always assume the Message (and not much else) at runtime.